harrietrc/loadimpact-docs/jekyll/_v4/integrations/circleci-integration.md

 ## Result analysis

 Passing builds aren't too interesting.
 When builds fail, you will want to determine why.
 When it comes to load tests, there is no exception to be made.
-Insights, our result analysis tool in the Load Impact cloud is built to be the perfect companion to k6.
+Insights, our result analysis tool in the LoadImpact cloud is built to be the perfect companion to k6.
 Insights is designed to be error driven, this helps you to quickly find the cause of the failed load test.
 Refer to [this article]({{ site.baseurl }}/4.0/result-analysis/insights-overview/) for more information on result analysis.

 ## See also
 - [GitHub repo for this example](https://github.com/loadimpact/k6-circleci-example)